 For tickets, click here

-Entering its fifth year, Cry Havoc Theatre Company has become one of the area's can't-miss groups.
+Entering its fifth year, Cry Havoc Theater Company has become one of the area's can't-miss groups.
 Using high schoolers from North Texas schools to research, interview people and write and devise the plays based on those interviews, there has not been a wrong step yet, from the harrowing Shots Fired (about the Dallas police shootings) to last year's exquisite Babel, about gun violence, the shows are both entertaining and thought-provoking.

 In From the Table: A Celebration of Food, the company explores one of the major things all humans have in common: food.
 The group attempts to explore who we are by looking at the history of humankind and the food that sustains it.